kmaho17/shinpokered-rebalanced/README.md

   - Hitmonlee can learn Agility and Quick Attack from the Pikachu in the Vermilion Fan Club
   - Moltres can learn Flamethrower from Blaine
   - Pidgeot and Pidgeotto can learn Drill Peck from the Fearow in the Route 16 house
+  - Ninetales can learn Hypnosis from Mr. Psychic in Saffron City
   - Ninja Scyther: Scyther can get a "ninja form" by defeating Koga as your sole party member
     - Will exchange its Flying type for Ghost type
 	- Koga becomes a move tutor and can teach it a selection of new moves: